- The Board of Trustees values ACC’s role as the first point of access to higher education for many students.

 The Board shall determine whether a charge will be assessed as tuition or as a fee based on financial impact to the District under current law.

 Out-of-district students are Texas resident students who live outside the ACC taxing district.
-To maintain a differential that is fair to ACC taxpayers, the credit-hour differential fee for out-of-district students shall reflect the local tax effort in support of in-district students.
-The out-of-district fee shall thus be, to the nearest dollar, the ratio of annual property-tax revenues to annual in-district credit hours.
+To maintain a differential that is fair to ACC taxpayers and reflects the local tax effort in support of in-district students, out-of-district students shall be charged a credit-hour differential fee in addition to the in-district tuition rate.
+The out-of-district differential fee shall be 3 times the in-district tuition rate.

 While financial circumstances may necessitate consideration of tuition and fee increases, the College will assist students in anticipating increases by generally approving them only once per year as part of development/approval of the next year’s annual operating budget.
 The President is authorized and encouraged to use any available method to lessen the impact of this tuition differential on economically-disadvantaged students.